jeremytubbs/igor/README.md

 Todo Core:
-- Asset handling
+- Asset workflow for non-images
-- RSS feed / Sitemap
 - API
 - more documentation!